bobgreenshields/rivers-of-blood/npcs/Namhazuu.md

 spell_code:
 ---

-An ageing, alchoholic Minotaur.
+An ageing, alchoholic [[Minotaur]].
 Whilst way beyond his prime and mostly washed up he is still quite a brute and a very effective bodyguard for [[The Cudgel]].

 - Prone to mood swings
 - Not chatty